CloudBees Jenkins JVM troubleshooting

 A: No. Use G1 GC — CMS requires significant expert tuning to perform well for Jenkins and has several failure modes (ex: heap fragmentation) that can cause serious stability problems for Jenkins.
 We have seen big issues with some customers trying to use CMS GC.

 The CloudBees Support team is here to assist you.
 If you are already have a support subscription, please submit a support request.
 If you are not currently a customer, we offer a free, 30-minute support session via the Get Answers Now program.

-If you are experiencing performance issues, you can troubleshoot the issue using our Decision Tree.
+If you are experiencing performance issues, you can troubleshoot the issue using the CloudBees Performance Decision Tree for troubleshooting.